Coldcut: 2000s

 In 2003, Black worked with Penny Rimbaud (ex Crass) on Crass Agenda's Savage Utopia project.
 Black performed the piece with Rimbaud, Eve Libertine and other players at London's Vortex Jazz Club.

 In 2004, Coldcut collaborated with American video mashup artist TV Sheriff to produce their cut-up entitled "Revolution USA".
 The tactical-media project (coordinated with Canadian art duo NomIg) followed on from the UK version and extended the premise "into an open access participatory project".
 Through the multimedia political art project, over 12 gigabytes of footage from the last 40 years of US politics were made accessible to download, allowing participants to create a cut-up over a Coldcut beat.
 Coldcut also collaborated with TV Sheriff and NomIg to produce two audiovisual pieces "World of Evil" (2004) and "Revolution '08" (2008), both composed of footage from the United States presidential elections of respective years.
 The music used was composed by Coldcut, with "Revolution '08" featuring a remix by the Qemists.

 Later that year, a collaboration with the British Antarctic Survey (BAS) led to the psychedelic art documentary Wavejammer.
 Coldcut was given access to the BAS archive in order to create sounds and visuals for the short film.

-2004 also saw Coldcut produce a radio play in conjunction with renowned young author Hari Kunzru for BBC Radio 3 (incidentally called Sound Mirrors).
+Coldcut produced a radio play in 2004 in conjunction with Hari Kunzru for BBC Radio 3 (called Sound Mirrors).